codacy/docs/docs/repositories-configure/code-patterns.md

 1. Enable or disable the patterns using the checkbox for each pattern.

-    To see a detailed explanation about the issues that a pattern can detect and how to fix them, click **Show details**.
-Some patterns also allow you to configure the rules:
+    To see an explanation of the issues that a pattern detects and how to fix them, click **Show details**.
+Some patterns also allow you to configure the rules for detecting issues:

     ![Code pattern details](images/code-patterns-detail.png)